Burning Throat: Symptoms, Causes, And Home Remedies

 9. Strep Throat

-Streptococcal infection may cause a sore throat.
-A person may experience symptoms such as burning sensation in the throat, difficulty when swallowing, irritation, or scratchiness (11).
+Streptococcal infection may affect the throat and lead to this condition.
+A person may experience symptoms such as a burning sensation in the throat, difficulty when swallowing, irritation, or scratchiness (11).
 They may also experience other symptoms like fever and chills (12).
-The doctors usually prescribe antibiotics to treat this bacterial infection.
+People often confuse strep throat with a sore throat due to similarity in their symptoms.
+Therefore, understanding the difference between both conditions is important to settle the strep throat vs. sore throat debate.

 Anne Butera, a blogger, shared her reaction to a turmeric, ginger, and hot pepper tea she drinks to relieve her sore throat: “The hot pepper will burn or tingle a bit, which I found very soothing, relieving the pain in my throat.
 I felt so much better each time I had some, and I think I’ll probably keep experimenting with different flavor combinations (i).”